FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Introduction

-We conduct baseline experiments to assess the efficacy of several LLMs (such as Alpaca, ChatGPT, etc), utilizing our {\ours} under various settings—zero-shot, in-context learning, tuning for detect-specific expertise, and knowledge enhancement via retrieval/tools.
-The results indicate that specialized detection tuning and knowledge augmentation positively influencing the evaluation of fact-conflicting hallucinations, both open-source LLMs and ChatGPT encounter challenges in the precise and robust detection of factual inaccuracies.
-Thus, we introduce \ourmodel, our innovative framework, inspired by the ``Triangulation'' theory~\cite{triangulation}.
-Within this structure, tool-enhanced ChatGPT is designated as the \emph{Truth Seeker}, and the detect-specific expert (based on Llama2-7B-LoRA) serves as the \emph{Truth Guardian}.
-An additional agent, the \emph{Fact Verdict Manager}, is tasked with amassing evidence from various perspectives to fortify the reliability and accuracy of the derived conclusions. {\ourmodel} accentuates employing cross-referencing generators and search capabilities to astutely evaluate and adjudicate responses with potential factual discrepancies.
-Key insights are summarized as follows: \begin{itemize} \item We present \ours\footnote{Data is available at \url{https://github.com/zjunlp/FactCHD}.}, a large-scale, multi-domain evaluation benchmark with diverse factual patterns and interpretable evidence chains, setting a new standard for detecting fact-conflicting hallucinations from LLMs.
+We evaluate the performance of various LLMs (such as Alpaca, Llama2-chat, and ChatGPT) using our {\ours} benchmark across multiple settings: zero-shot, in-context learning, specialized detection tuning, and knowledge enhancement via retrieval/tools.
+The results indicate that specialized detection tuning and knowledge enhancement notably improve the detection of fact-conflicting hallucinations.
+Additionally, we present \textbf{\ourmodel} framework grounded in ``Triangulation'' theory~\cite{triangulation}.
+This system comprises three roles: ChatGPT, enhanced with tools as the \emph{Truth Seeker}; a detect-specific expert based on Llama2-7B-LoRA as the \emph{Truth Guardian}; and the \emph{Fact Verdict Manager}, which amasses evidence from another role to fortify the reliability and accuracy of the derived conclusions. {\ourmodel} emphasizes the use of cross-referencing generators to astutely evaluate and adjudicate responses with potential factual discrepancies.
+Key insights are summarized as: \begin{itemize} \item We present \ours\footnote{Data is available at \url{https://github.com/zjunlp/FactCHD}.}, a large-scale, multi-domain evaluation benchmark with diverse factual patterns and interpretable evidence chains, setting a new standard for detecting fact-conflicting hallucinations from LLMs.